paladin-t/b8/pages/why.md

 ### BASIC8 vs. Unity3D

 I've used Unity3D and Unreal for work.
 No, BASIC8 is not intending and will never be giant.

-## What's next?

-There are plans for new features.
-But it's a little different from other softwares when making a development tool, with new programming language and API.
-The most important thing while making it is, I cannot absolutely change existing behaviours after it's available to you.
-So it's a cautious progress.

-Besides, I already got an idea of porting BASIC8 to other platforms, and making standalone players; yet details to be determined.